wp-plugins/goodbye-captcha/readme.txt

 == Upgrade Notice ==

-= 1.1.8 =
+= 1.1.9 =
-Daily logs purge, optional logging and min/max form submission time
+Fixed the issue causing the logs to disappear

 == Changelog ==

+= 1.1.9: February 14, 2015 =
+*   Fixed the issue causing the logs to disappear

 = 1.1.8: February 07, 2015 =
 *   Logs are automatically purged daily